Mild — Worry Is Present but Manageable

 Do I need therapy or medication at this level?

-What evidence-based self-help actually works?
+What well-supported self-help actually works?

 CBT-based self-help workbooks, mindfulness-based stress reduction, regular aerobic exercise, reducing caffeine and alcohol, improving sleep hygiene, and structured worry time (one scheduled 15-minute window per day) all have research support for mild-to-moderate anxiety.
 Apps like MoodGym, SilverCloud, and the NHS-approved Sleepio have randomized-trial evidence.